FixedPointIO/Artemis/README.md

-# Artemis: Forestry Statistics with the Chapman-Richards Growth Function
+# Artemis: Advanced Forestry Statistics with the Chapman-Richards Growth Function

-Artemis is a specialized R package designed for forestry statistics.
-Built upon the robust foundation of the Chapman-Richards growth function, Artemis offers a comprehensive suite of tools for estimating tree and forest growth variables.
-The package also integrates tailored data cleaning scripts to handle forestry data efficiently.
+Artemis is an advanced Python package designed for forestry statistics, bringing innovation to the field through the incorporation of the Chapman-Richards growth function and state-of-the-art optimization techniques.
+Artemis offers a comprehensive suite of tools for estimating tree and forest growth variables, and it particularly excels in handling forestry data characterized by noise and spurious outliers.

 Developed by **FixedPoint IO Ltd** for **Climate Impact Partners**.